plabayo/learn-rust-101/README.md

 > ⓘ Note: Tokio also provides support to [the new Linux kernel io_uring concept](https://unixism.net/loti/), a new powerful way to allow async programming on Linux.
 Support for it can be found at: [GitHub - tokio-rs/tokio-uring: An io_uring backed runtime for Rust](https://github.com/tokio-rs/tokio-uring)
 >
-> Synacktiv made an IO network scanner using io_uring as can be seen at [GitHub - synacktiv/io_uring_scanner: io_uring based network scanner written in Rust](https://github.com/synacktiv/io_uring_scanner), using tokio’s low level userspace bindings to io_uring.
+> Synacktiv made an IO network scanner using io_uring as can be seen at [GitHub - synacktiv/io_uring_scanner: io_uring based network scanner written in Rust](https://github.com/synacktiv/io_uring_scanner), using tokio's low level userspace bindings to io_uring.

 ### Questions you should be able to answer at the end of this step:

-1. How does Async programming work in Rust, if you didn’t understand this already?
+1. How does Async programming work in Rust, if you didn't understand this already?
 2. What types of concurrent programming does Rust support?
 How many are there in general?
 3. What are Futures and how do they work?
 What function they have?
 How do they affect you?
 4. What is Send and Sync?
 What is it used for?
 How does it affect you?
 5. What are good use cases of Async code?
-What kind of tasks aren’t a good fit for this?
+What kind of tasks aren't a good fit for this?
 6. What are Async Executors?
 What are Async Runtimes?
 7. What is Tokio?
 How do you use it?
 What does it give you?
 8. What are some other libraries in the Tokio ecosystem?